April to June 2019: What happened...

 7. Iftars and Muslim prayers in UK Cathedral & Churches

 In May there were reports of Islamic celebrations and prayers taking place in Church of England churches and a cathedral.
 At St Paul’s Cathedral, London, the Mayor of London Sadiq Khan and the bishop of London Sarah Mullally hosted an Iftar with other religious leaders.
-A parish church in the Diocese of Durham was criticised for “being ashamed of the gospel” after saying it would cover crosses and other sacred images in order to host Islamic prayers and an Iftar meal for the local Muslim community.
-Also in Durham diocese the Church of St Matthew and St Luke, Darlington, agreed to provide separate worship space so men and women could offer segregated worship.
+A parish church in the Diocese of Durham was criticised for “being ashamed of the gospel” after saying it would cover crosses and other sacred images in the church in order to host Islamic prayers, followed by an Itfar meal in the church hall.
+The diocesan authorities intervened to make it clear that only Christian acts of worship could be conducted in the church building.

 8. Gafcon minister resigns as Church of ENGLAND embraces Transgender agenda

 The Revd John Parker, who attended GAFCON in Jerusalem 2018, has resigned from the Church of England, and as a governor at a CofE primary school, after school leadership granted permission for a child under the age of twelve to announce to his class his transition from a boy to a girl, without any agreed procedures or policies, and without informing parents until it was too late.
 Trans lobby group ‘Mermaids’ were also invited into the school to provide training to staff and governors and the disturbing audio from the session has been revealed, in which John Parker, an Oxford educated biologist, is not allowed to challenge the presentation.
 In his resignation letter to the Bishop, who supported the school, he wrote that he feared that children were being 'sacrificed on the altar of trans ideology'.